jss367/jss367.github.io/_posts/2024-01-14-shapely-tutorial.md

 tags: [Geospatial Analytics, Python]
 ---

 In geographical information systems (GIS) it's important to know how to manipulate geometric data.
 The best tool for this in Python is Shapely, which provides an extensive set of operations that allow for the sophisticated analysis of spatial data.
 In this post, I give an introduction to working with Shapely.
+PostGIS data is usually in the form of WKB or WKT, so we'll talk about how to work with those data types.

 <b>Table of Contents</b>
 * TOC